 Capacity 5: Using symbols and creating emotional ideas

 Using DIR/Floortime we are encouraging our children’s developmentally different brains to make the connections necessary to reach these capacities.
 Once children get to the abstract in the higher capacities, they really have the capacity to think, relate and communicate and are well on their way to reaching their own developmental potential.

 What is Moving Up and Down?

 In DIR/Floortime, we attune ourselves to the child, follow his/her emotional interests, and try to get that shared attention (FEDC 1).
-If you get that, you work on engagement (FEDC 2).
-Once you get that, you work for the back-and-forth communication (FEDC 3), and so on, working up the ladder of developmental capacities listed above.
+You’re also working on engagement (FEDC 2).
+At the same time, you’re trying to get back-and-forth communication (FEDC 3), and so on, working up the ladder of developmental capacities listed above.

 This is moving up the developmental ladder.
 But what can happen is that we might be moving along nicely when something frustrates or excites the child to the point where we lose engagement and shared attention.
 We have now moved down the ladder and have to again attune ourselves to the now dysregulated child to co-regulate and get the shared attention back (FEDC 1) before we can move up again.

 What guides your DIR/Floortime practice?

 As Dr. Tippy says, one of the most important pieces of DIR/Floortime is that the practitioner has to have in his/her mind where the child is on the developmental ladder.
 At each given moment, what guides the practice is knowing where the child is developmentally, thus having a thorough understanding of the functional emotional developmental capacities (FEDCs) is essential.

 When the practitioner is attuned enough to the child to be with the child in each moment, at the appropriate developmental level, then (s)he can appropriately challenge the child at the next developmental capacity up the ladder.
 This is where the art of Floortime comes in.
 Dr. Tippy says this is like driving with your foot on the gas and brake at the same time.